Press Kit — Media Resources for Arkansas Pension Investigation

 The fiduciary question

-Arkansas law requires pension investments to be based solely on “pecuniary factors” — financial merit (Protecting Arkansas Investments Act, Act 411 of 2023; Ark.
+Arkansas law requires pension investments to be based solely on “pecuniary factors” — financial merit (State Government Employee Retirement Protection Act, Act 498 of 2023, Ark.
+Code §§ 24-2-802(4)(A), 24-2-804(a); Ark.
 Code § 24-2-614).
 The central question for journalists: Were these investment decisions made through the standard process of independent financial analysis, or were they driven by political relationships and external pressure?

 Key evidence points: